ueno/ibus-skk/README.md

 ibus-skk -- a Japanese SKK input engine for IBus
 ======

 *I'm no longer actively maintain this project.
-If you use it and want to take it over the maintenance, let [me](mailto:ueno@gnu.org) know.*
+If you use it and want to take over the maintenance, let [me](mailto:ueno@gnu.org) know.*

 What's this?
 ------